liboyang0112/TRExFitter/README.md

   MCweight: XXX_placeholder
 ```
 If you would like to ensure that the replacement works correctly, set your `DebugLevel` to a minimum value of 1 and check the output of the framework.

+## Website
+The [TRExFitter website](https://trexfitter-docs.web.cern.ch/) is built with [MkDocs](https://www.mkdocs.org/).
+The instructions for setting up this documentation as a CERN-hosted website are given [in this guide](https://how-to.docs.cern.ch/).
+The `docs/` folder contains the content of the website.